Seminal fluid protein: Function

 The function of SFPs is best understood in D. melanogaster.
-SFPs play a role in male-male sperm competition.
+SFPs play a role in male–male sperm competition.
 One study that manipulated the amount of SFPs male D. melanogaster produced found that when males were in competition, males that produced more SFPs sired a larger proportion of offspring.
+Many D. melanogaster SFP genes are expressed by the female reproductive tract, particularly within the sperm storage organs, which may be more consistent with roles supporting spermatozoa than in sexual conflict.

 In many insect species, significant changes occur in female behavior and physiology following mating; the isolated receipt of SFPs has been shown to be responsible for many of these changes.
 In D. melanogaster females, over 160 genes show either up or down-regulation following isolated SFP receipt.
 These transcriptomic changes are not limited to the female's reproductive tract.
 SFPs lengthen the refractory period (when the female is disinterested in mating) and stimulate ovulation; additionally they can affect processes such as sperm storage, metabolism, and activity levels.

 Though SFPs seem to play a role in coordinating male and female reproductive efforts (e.g. in timing of ovulation), SFPs may also be a source of sexual conflict.
 Studies of D. melanogaster have revealed that females who received SFPs suffered decreased lifespan and fitness.
 Frequent mating in D. melanogaster is associated with a reduction in female lifespan, and this cost of mating in females has been shown to be primarily mediated by receipt of SFPs.

 As SFPs play an important role in reproductive processes in disease-carrying species of mosquito and additionally tend to be highly species-specific, manipulation of SFPs may hold potential for highly targeted control of these mosquito populations.